We organise activities and promote foreign language learning, with tablets.

 • By using robust and powerful tablets, we are fulfilling many needs that would otherwise be impossible to reach.

-- Offering a very large quantity of educational content in a very tiny space (one single entry level iPad with 16 GB can easily handle more that 3 800 books) and we added a small server of 2TB with more than 20 000 books, and a small video projector.
+- Offering a very large quantity of educational content in a very tiny space (one single entry level iPad with 16 GB can easily handle more that 3 800 books)

 - Many educational contents have been installed for maths, reading, writing, languages, sciences, geography, history, arts, and crafts, as well as electricity, plumbing, gardening, and of course, coding.